-When it announced tactical Marvel RPG Midnight Suns last week, Firaxis told us that its turn-based combat would be "completely different" from XCOM's.
+When it announced tactical superhero RPG Marvel's Midnight Suns last week, Firaxis told us that its turn-based combat would be "completely different" from XCOM's.
 I really should have known what was coming, here in 2021, when Slay the Spire's status as the harbinger of a deck-building boom has been well established.
 As the Midnight Suns gameplay trailer above reveals, cards are a key part of the RPG's tactical superhero combat.

 It still looks XCOM-like at a glance, with somewhat bland arenas and characters holding poses, waiting for instructions.
 But the camera is at a steeper angle, and rather than action buttons, there's a row of cards at the bottom of the screen.
 These abilities will be dealt from a deck at the start of combat, and perform basic-sounding attacks like "Slash" and "Whip" along with dramatic moves that trigger big JRPG-style animations.